How It Works

 Quick Start Guide

-1. Open the battery cover and insert 2 AA batteries according to the diagram.
+1. Open the battery cover and insert two AA batteries.

-2. Plug the wires into the device and snap the plastic sponge electrode receptacles to the other end of the wires.
+2. Plug the wires into the device and snap the electrodes to the other end of the wires.

-4. Put on the headband and adjust the fit.
+4. Put on the velcro headband and adjust the fit.

-5. Slide each sponge electrode underneath the headband, above the sideburn, so that the bottom of the electrode is slightly higher than the top of ear (see photo).
+5. Slide each sponge electrode beneath the headband, above your sideburns, so that the bottom of each electrode is slightly higher than the top of your ear.

-7. You may engage in quiet activities such as reading, watching TV or meditation during the stimulation session.
+7. Engage in quiet activities such as reading, watching TV or meditation during the 20-minute stimulation session.